The Metropole Building Project

 The Metropole will provide affordable office space and community amenities within a newly renovated historic building in Pioneer Square.

 Within the Metropole, there will be a childcare center, event and meeting spaces, an artist activation space, private offices, bike rooms and showers, and a rooftop deck.
-The planned opening date for the Metropole is slated to be toward the end of 2023.
+The planned opening date for the Metropole is slated to be around early 2024.

 The History of the Metropole